zama-ai/concrete/docs/guides/configure.md

 #### single_precision: bool = False
 - Use single precision for the whole circuit.

+#### range_restriction: Optional[RangeRestriction] = None
+- A range restriction to pass to the optimizer to restrict the available crypto-parameters.

+#### keyset_restriction: Optional[KeysetRestriction] = None
+- A keyset restriction to pass to the optimizer to restrict the available crypto-parameters.

 #### use_gpu: bool = False
 - Enable generating code for GPU in the compiler.